 You’ve worked so hard to be a better partner, but every issue in your relationship gets pinned on the things you are (or aren’t) doing.

-You may save your relationship, but you can’t find happiness by finding someone to complete you.
+You may save your relationship but can’t find happiness by finding someone to complete you.

 Happiness can only ever come in being complete with yourself.